 Canning Stock Route

 The Canning Stock Route or CSR is the last “Great Off-road Ride”.
 With over 1600km between towns this is as remote as adventure riding gets.
 We only take a max of 10 bikes total on this trip so ‘First in Best Dressed’.
-The Southbound trip is slightly easier but only by a whisker.
-This ride is no walk in the park.
-Leaving Halls Creek after day 2 from Broome we hit the sand and the Adventure starts.
+The first couple of days are a warm-up for what’s to come.
+After day 2 from Fremantle we hit the sand and the Adventure starts.
 Each night we camp by a well or a water hole so there is a chance to rinse the grit out of your teeth.

 WARNING: This is not a normal motorcycle ride.This tour requires elements of endurance and stamina.
 Riders must be able to ride in adverse weather conditions and adverse road conditions.
 These roads are some of the roughest and most remote in the world.
 Riders must be physically fit, mentally strong and able to cope with adversity.

 After an 8am Hotel pickup and safety briefing we wind our way out of the city and into Western Australia’s wheat-belt.
 Traveling along country dirt roads and passing through numerous small towns we arrive at our overnight camp at Lake Moore.

 Our first morning in the bush starts with a big breakfast while we sit around the morning campfire.
 After breaking camp we continue north to the old gold mining town of Payne’s Find for a refuel.
 We continue along wide dirt roads to Sandstone for another refuel and a beer at the great old pub.
 After lunch we get offroad and checkout some old gold mines on our way to our overnight stop in Wiluna where we fuel up, as it’s our last opportunity for a week.